 This page tells you about the possible side effects of the biological therapy trastuzumab (Herceptin).
 There is information about

 Trastuzumab is a monoclonal antibody – a type of targeted treatment.
 It has the brand name Herceptin.
-It can control the growth of cancer cells that produce too much of a protein called HER2 (human epidermal growth factor receptor 2).
+It is used for cancers that have large amounts of a protein called HER2 (human epidermal growth factor receptor 2).
 Some breast cancers and stomach cancers have large amounts of HER2 and they are called HER2 positive cancers.
 HER2 makes the cancer cells grow and divide.
 When Herceptin attaches to HER2 it can make the cells stop growing and die.

-- HER2 positive breast cancer that has spread – depending on your situation you may also have the chemotherapy drugs paclitaxel (Taxol) or docetaxel (Taxotere) or hormone therapies called aromatase inhibitors
+As a first treatment for breast cancer that has spread you may have trastuzumab with the chemotherapy drugs paclitaxel (Taxol) or docetaxel (Taxotere) or hormone therapies called aromatase inhibitors.

-- A type of stomach cancer called adenocarcinoma of the stomach that is HER2 positive and has spread – you also have chemotherapy with the drug capecitabine (Xeloda) or a combination of fluorouracil and cisplatin
+Trastuzumab may be used as a first treatment for a type of stomach cancer called adenocarcinoma of the stomach.
+You also have chemotherapy with the drug capecitabine (Xeloda) or a combination of fluorouracil and cisplatin.

-- Advanced HER2 positive cancer of the area where where the food pipe meets the stomach (gastro oesophageal cancer)
+Trastuzumab is also used for cancer of the area where where the food pipe meets the stomach (gastro oesophageal cancer).